-The main reason you should keep your rooftop as snow-free as possible is that it’s crucial for preventing ice dams from forming on your roof, so you don’t need Rooftop Snow Removal.
+The main reason Rooftop Snow Removal is important is that it’s crucial for preventing ice dams from forming on your roof.

 Ice dams can’t form without snow.
 If you’re able to prevent ice dams, you’re far more likely to prevent your roof from leaking and damaging the inside of your home.

 Another reason rooftop snow removal is so important is that it’s a good idea to keep all that excess weight off your roof.
 As a rule of thumb, one square-foot of snow that’s one-inch in depth weighs about a pound.
 If your roof has 12 inches of snow on it, that could easily amount to thousands of pounds of stress on your roof.
 That’s not even counting the weight of any ice dams that may form as a result of leaving the snow on your roof; just one cubic foot of ice weighs 57 pounds, and a typical ice dam can weigh thousands of pounds.
 Minimizing the stress placed on your roof is a great way to minimize the risk of leaking and cave-ins (the latter of which occur more frequently than you might think).

 Weight of the Snow (Not ‘How Much’) Is What Matters

 The critical factor in determining excessive snow loads on your roof isn’t the depth of the snow, it’s the weight.